Spring clean your home for a seasonal sale

 As well as considering a neutral look for the interior of the home with an all-over lick of magnolia or something similar, think about the exterior.
 Check and repair any garden gates or fences, paint window frames and clean window panes, clear paths of weeds and make the entrance inviting with some freshly planted pot plants.
 Giving the property kerb appeal is the first step to engaging with a buyer and creating a great first impression.

 Keep it simple

-Less is more, as the saying goes - and you don’t have to spend a fortune when it comes to interiors.
+Less is more, as the saying goes - and people don’t have to spend a fortune when it comes to interiors.
 A few strategically placed throws and rugs to tone down any patterned sofas or carpets will bring older interiors up to date.
-Create some optical illusions by placing furniture at angles around the room and clever use of mirrors can also have a positive affect.
+Create some optical illusions by placing furniture at angles around the room.

-If, like the majority of homeowners, you use your garage for storing everything apart from the car, keeping it clutter free will give viewers an idea of how much space there is.
+The majority of homeowners use their garage for storing everything apart from the car, so keeping it clutter free will give viewers an idea of how much space there is.
 They may have their own ideas for garage use – so keep tools, Christmas decorations and other items stored in boxes or hooked on the wall.
 Don’t hide this vital space under a pile of ‘junk’.

-Gardens and patios can seem a bit dull at this time of year, but you can still make the most of what space you have with a general tidy up and simple repairs.
-Plant containers of late Winter or early Spring flowers and make the most of the view by cleaning the windows inside and out.
+Gardens and patios can seem a bit dull at this time of year, but vendors can still make the most of what space they have with a general tidy up and simple repairs.
+Plant-up containers of late winter or early spring flowers, and make the most of the view by cleaning the windows inside and out.
 A few bird feeders will attract wildlife and create a lovely outside picture.

-It goes without saying that your estate agent should be reputable.
-Choose an agent, like Harrison Murray or Nottingham Estate Agency who are long established in your local area and are members of the Property Ombudsman Scheme.
+It goes without saying that an estate agent should be reputable.
+Choose an agent, like Harrison Murray or Nottingham Estate Agency, who are long established in the area and are members of the Property Ombudsman Scheme.
 Or get a personal recommendation from friends.